Second Reading: Acts 10:34-38

 36-37 You know the message God sent to his people.
 This message announced the Good News that people can find true peace with God when they believe in Jesus Christ, the Lord of everyone and everything!
 The message began in Galilee after the ministry of John the Baptist.
 And it spread throughout Judea!

-38 This is core the message: Jesus of Nazareth.
+38 This is the core of the message: Jesus of Nazareth.
 He is the one God anointed with his Spirit and his power.
 He is the one who showed everyone God was with him.
 As he traveled around the countryside, Jesus did good and healed those under the power of the devil."

 Literal Translation